vivianmiranda/cocoa3_testing/README.md

 1. [Via Conda](#required_packages_conda) (easier, best)
 2. [Via Cocoa's internal cache](#required_packages_cache) (slow, not advisable)

-We also provide the docker image whovian-cocoa to promote the installation of Cocoa on Windows/MacOS.
+We also provide the docker image whovian-cocoa to facilitate the installation of Cocoa on Windows and MacOS.
 For further instructions, refer to the Appendix [whovian-cocoa docker container](#appendix_jupyter_whovian).

 ### Via Conda <a name="required_packages_conda"></a>